 Alimony may be awarded to one spouse when getting divorced.
-In Florida, there is no set formula for how alimony should be determined, which allows judges wide discretion in determining how much and for how long alimony should be paid.
-Florida Statute 61.08 lists the following factors that a judge considers when establishing alimony:
+In Florida, there is no set formula for how alimony should be determined, which allows judges wide discretion during a divorce in determining how much and for how long alimony should be paid.
+Florida Statute 61.08 lists the following factors that a judge considers when establishing alimony during divorce:

 - The standard of living established during the marriage.

 - The duration of the marriage.

 - The age and the physical and emotional condition of each party.